Edward Hopper: Painting the Spaces Between

 Cinematic Legacy

-- Alfred Hitchcock's empty motel in Psycho
+- Alfred Hitchcock's eerie motel in Psycho

-- The dystopian lighting of Blade Runner
+- The neon-soaked dystopia of Blade Runner

 His work remains a touchstone for exploring modern alienation.